Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

 - One known case of `tile cannot extend outside image` when generating
-- There is a layout re-usage issue (e.g. rebel elite destroyer) that screws up gib coordinates, it occurs when running addon mode without standalone mode

 # What Is Planned For The Future?